oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-24-artifact-object.md

 If the `artifact` object represents a binary artifact, `encoding` **SHALL** be absent.

-> EXAMPLE: In this example, the encoding of output.txt is UTF-16BE (obtained from the default), but the encoding of data.txt is UTF-16LE:
+> EXAMPLE 1: In this example, the encoding of output.txt is UTF-16BE (obtained from the default), but the encoding of data.txt is UTF-16LE:
 >
 > ```json
 > {                                      # A run object (§3.14)